 The terms, Non-Delivery Report and Return to Origin are the two most common terms used in the shipping and logistics sector.
 Let us take a look at the meaning of both these terms –

-A Non-Delivery Report or NDR is a receipt which shows you the orders which could not be delivered and the reason for their non-delivery.
+A Non-Delivery Report or NDR is a receipt that shows you the orders which could not be delivered and the reason for their non-delivery.

-RTO refers to return to origin.
-Once you mark your order as undelivered after several attempts, it sent back to the pickup location.
+RTO refers to Return to Origin.
+Once you mark your order as undelivered after several attempts, it is sent back to the pickup location.

 To process an NDR, you need to respond to the raised NDR with “Reattempt” or “Return to Origin” (as per the situation) along with the appropriate remarks.
-A maximum of 3 attempts are done by the courier partner to deliver your order to the end customer post which it is marked as RTO (Return to Origin), and the shipment is returned to the pickup location.
+A maximum of 3 attempts are done by the courier partner to deliver your order to the end customer post which is marked as RTO (Return to Origin), and the shipment is returned to the pickup location.

 This panel is where you can find the orders reported as Non-Delivery Report (NDR).
-You can see the NDR tab under the ‘Shipments’ section within the Shiprocket panel.
+You can see the NDR tab under the ‘Shipments – Process NDR’ section within the Shiprocket panel.

 So here is how you can operate NDR and RTO tabs in Shiprocket.